 How to appeal a case from your Seller Dashboard

 - Go to your Seller Dashboard - opens in new window or tab.

 - Expand Closed without seller resolution to see your options.

 - Select See cases and find the item in the list.

-In some situations, a buyer may ask their bank or other financial institution to open a payment dispute if they believe there’s an issue with their order.
-Payment disputes can take the form of a chargeback or other type of dispute, such as a PayPal dispute.
-For more information on how to handle these requests as a managed payments seller, and how eBay can help, take a look at handling payment disputes as a managed payments seller.
+In some situations, a buyer may ask their bank or other financial institution to open a payment dispute if they believe there's an issue with their order.
+Payment disputes can take the form of a chargeback or other type of dispute.
+For more information on how to handle these requests, and how eBay can help, take a look at handling payment disputes.